fspoettel/advent-of-code-rust/README.md

 # ---
 # 🎄 Type `cargo run --bin 01` to run your solution.
 ```

+Individual solutions live in the `./src/bin` directory as separate binaries.

 Every [solution](https://git.io/JyXa8) has _unit tests_ referencing the _example_ file.
 Use these tests to develop and debug your solution.
 When editing a solution, `rust-analyzer` will display buttons for these actions above the unit tests.